 Adaptive Bike Program

 JFS provides adaptive bikes and safety gear.
-This is a seasonal program that will run from May-September 2026 at Parker Fieldhouse at 18700 Plaza Dr., Parker, CO 80134.
+This is a seasonal program that will run from May-October 2 at Parker Fieldhouse at 18700 Plaza Dr., Parker, CO 80134.

 Medicaid waivers and private pay will be accepted.
 Scholarship dollars are available to cover the cost of participation for adults 18+ with an intellectual and/or developmental disability who live or receive services in Douglas County.
 We also offer small-group sessions to participants from Douglas County organizations that serve individuals with IDD.